 Accelerated Cost Recovery System, or ACRS, is an accounting method for depreciating assets When using ACRS, a company assigns each asset an expected class life.
 The class life is the period over which a company will depreciate a particular asset.
 During each assets class life, the company depreciates the cost of the asset by a specific percentage annually.
 Usually, the curved depreciation rate is higher in the first few years of the life class and reduces over time.
 ACRS curved depreciation is what makes it different from traditional, flat-rate depreciation methods that amortize asset costs at the same rate, year over year.

-A Little More on What is the Accelerated Cost Recovery System
+How is the Accelerated Cost Recovery System Used?